 Software Carpentry workshops are free, hands-on, two-day events that cover the core computational research skills needed to be productive as an individual scientist or in small research teams.
 No previous experience is needed and each workshop is taught by experienced researchers who use these tools in their own work.
-Participants will learn how to automate tasks using the Unix shell, will be introduced to structured programming language like Python or R, and will gain experience using Git and Github for version control.
+Participants will learn how to automate tasks using the Unix shell, will be introduced to a structured programming language like Python or R, and will gain experience using Git and Github for version control.

 Programming with R